TAKAKURA KOGEI

 Washing broomcorn

-Kiyokatsu, who handles everything from cultivation to sales, says that the most difficult part of the process is the "growing" part.
+Kiyokatsu, who oversees everything from cultivation to sales, says the hardest part is growing the broomcorn.

-The cultivation of broomcorn depends on the climate.
-Although there is no scientific basis, our experience has shown us that the colder the weather, the stronger the growth.
+It depends on the climate.
+There’s no scientific proof, but we’ve seen that the colder the weather, the better the results.

 Harvesting broomcorn